miriammenzel/PLImig/README.md

 ![](./img/tMaxExample.png)

-### r_tres
+### R_thres

 After most of the necessary parameters are generated on the transmittance, one parameter in the retardation is needed to generate the desired masks for low/high myelinated regions.
-The general procedure follows the algorithm used for `I_upper`.
+The general procedure follows the algorithm used for `T_back`.

 The resulting mask can be seen below.
 This mask generally gets most of the regions with high myelination, but might still miss a few areas.
-Those will be filled in combination with `I_lower`.
+Those will be filled in combination with `T_thres`.

 ![](./img/tRetExample.png)

-### I_lower
+### T_thres

-While `I_rmax` is a good estimation in the transmittance, some fine fibers might not be caught by simply using the mean transmittance value.
+While `T_ref` is a good estimation in the transmittance, some fine fibers might not be caught by simply using the mean transmittance value.
 Therefore, we use the curvature formula again to estimate a point which contains more finer fibers without including too much of the gray matter.
-Our range will be limited by the next peak starting from `I_rmax`.
+Our range will be limited by the next peak starting from `T_ref`.
-If not enough values are present to calculate the curvatures, `I_rmax` will be used as our value.
+If not enough values are present to calculate the curvatures, `T_ref` will be used as our value.

 ### Additional considerations for the algorithm
 To ensure that our resulting thresholding parameters are not influenced by small interferences or more than one peak, we change the algorithm a bit.